Malayalam calendar: Significant dates

 The Makaravilakku festival is celebrated in the Ayyappa Temple at Sabarimala on the first day of Makaram month.
 This marks the grand finale of the two-month period to the Sabarimala pilgrimage.
 The 1st of Makaram marks the winter Solstice (Uttarayanam) and the 1st of Karkaṭakam marks the summer solstice (Dakshinayanam) according to the Malayalam calendar (according to the astronomical calendar, the summer solstice is on 21 June, and the winter solstice on 21 December).

 Chaitram 1 (usually coinciding with 20 March) or Medam 1 (mostly coinciding with 14 April, for 2019 it was on 15 April), both in the proximity of the date of the vernal equinox (21 March), mark the beginning of the new year in many traditional Indian calendars such as the Indian national calendar and the Tamil calendar.
 When the Government of Kerala adopted Kolla Varsham as the regional calendar, the first of Chingam, the month of the festival of Onam, was accepted as the Malayalam New Year instead.

 Derived names

 Many events in Kerala are related to the dates in the Malayalam calendar.

 The agricultural activities of Kerala are centred on the seasons.
-The southwest monsoon which starts around 1 June is known as Etavappathi, meaning mid of month Etavam.
+The southwest monsoon which starts around 1 June is known as Edavappathi, meaning mid of month Edavam.
 The northeast monsoon which starts during mid October is called thulavarsham (rain in the month of thulam).
-The two harvests of paddy are called Kannikkoythu and Makarakkoythu (harvests in the months kanni and makaram) respectively.
+The two harvests of paddy are called Kannikkoythu and Makarakkoythu (harvests in the months kanni and makaram, respectively).